CartoDB/cartodb/doc/manual/source/operations/change_feature_flags.rst

 **NOTE** Please be very careful **NOT** to leave a space between parameters, as it will cause rake to spit ``don't know how to build task`` error.

-And an example to disable the 'special_dashboard' feature for organization 'cartodb' would be:
+And an example to disable the 'special_dashboard' feature for organization 'cartodb' could be:

 ``bundle exec rake cartodb:features:disable_feature_for_organization["special_dashboard","cartodb"]``